-Refer to (i) Part II, Item 1A, "Risk Factors-The LoyaltyOne spinoff could result in substantial tax liability to us and our stockholders, and more generally, we have been adversely affected by LVI's performance, and we may continue to be adversely affected by LVI's ongoing bankruptcy proceedings or litigation or other disputes involving or relating to LVI." below, (ii) Note 10, "Commitments and Contingencies" to our unaudited Consolidated Financial Statements, and (iii) "Risk Factors-Legal, Regulatory and Compliance Risks" of our 2023 Form 10-K, each of which is incorporated herein by reference.
+Refer to (i) Part II, Item 1A, "Risk Factors-The LoyaltyOne spinoff could result in substantial tax liability to us and our stockholders, and more generally, we have been adversely affected by LVI's performance, and we may continue to be adversely affected by LVI's ongoing bankruptcy proceedings or litigation or other disputes involving or relating to LVI." in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2024, (ii) Note 10, "Commitments and Contingencies" to our unaudited Consolidated Financial Statements, and (iii) "Risk Factors-Legal, Regulatory and Compliance Risks" of our 2023 Form 10-K, each of which is incorporated herein by reference.